 On the flop, multiply your outs by four.

 On the turn, multiply your outs by two.

 This means that when you have a flush draw (nine outs) with two cards to come, you have a 36% chance of making a flush.

-With one card to come your equity would be 9 outs x 2 or 18%.
+With one card to come, on then turn, your equity would be 9 outs x 2 or 18%.